A BLOODIED cop groaned in pain while his two colleagues lay dead a short distance away.

 They had just been attacked, stabbed and hacked by a group of panga-wielding men near Lonmin’s Karee mine between Rustenburg and Brits, North West, yesterday.

 In front of one of the shacks, the bullet-riddled body of one of the alleged attackers lay after he was shot by police during a scuffle over a firearm.
 The bodies of two more alleged attackers also lay nearby.

 National police spokesman Captain Dennis Adriao said the three were shot in retaliation after the police officers were attacked and shot at by a group of men.

 According to Adriao, the police officers were patrolling when they were attacked by a large group.

 The injured officer was airlifted from the area after being stabilised on the ground.

-Monday’s fatalities brought to nine the number of people killed after a protest turned ugly at the weekend.
+Yesterday’s fatalities brought to nine the number of people killed after a protest turned ugly at the weekend.

 The names of those killed were yet to be released.